na-na-hi/renget/archive/CloverDrawRequest.md

 1. Booker and Sneasel sleeping on hay beds in Wigglytuff's Guild dorm

-1. Smith and Furret sleeping on hay beds in Wigglytuff's Guild dorm

 1. Debby and Kaz (Solid Linoone) on a date

 1. Sonichu Issue #0 Cover but with Guildmembers